pineunity/apmec/doc/source/contributor/vnfd_template_description.rst

 on TOSCA standards `V1.0 CSD 03 <http://docs.oasis-open.org/tosca/tosca-nfv/
 v1.0/tosca-nfv-v1.0.html>`_.

-The behavioural and deployment information of a VNF in Tacker is defined in a template known as VNF Descriptor (VNFD).
+The behavioural and deployment information of a VNF in Apmec is defined in a template known as VNF Descriptor (VNFD).
 The template is based on TOSCA standards and is written in YAML.
 It is on-boarded in a VNF catalog.